omkar-shelke25/ckad-killercoda/Canary-rollout/step1.md

 Almost — just a small grammatical fix for clarity and flow.
 Here are the corrected versions you can use:

-Here are the corrected and polished versions with your addition 👇

 > Headlamp is running on NodePort **33333**.
 You can visualize the canary deployment at [http://localhost:33333](http://localhost:33333).
 > The access token is saved at **`/root/headlamp-token`**.